Public networks and subnets of a dedicated server

-Network limits are set on the ports:
+Network limits are set on ports:

 Public shared IP addresses

-- connect DDoS protection;
+- connecting DDoS protection;

-- configure static or dynamic routing;
+- configuring static or dynamic routing;

-- unblock blocked ports;
+- unblock certain blocked ports and Internet resources;

 Public dedicated IP addresses